huntabyte/bits-ui/content/components/popover.md

 ---
 title: Popover
-description: Displays content in a floating container that appears above the surrounding content.
+description: Display supplementary content or information when users interact with specific elements.
 ---

 <script>